derekshirk/personal-site-2020/posts/2020-website-redesign.md

 I've lost count of the number of iterations my website has undergone over the years.
 I had a good run of keeping things fresh.
 Yet, my previous redesign was long overdue for an update — I hadn't updated it since 2017!

-I'm very excited to share this redesign with you along with an overview of my goals, a few notes on my process, tools, and various techniques I incorporated along the way.
+I'm very excited to share this redesign with you along with an overview of my goals, a few notes on my process, and various techniques I incorporated along the way.

-## Design objectives
+## Goals

 My primary design goals were:

-- Keep it (seemingly) simple
+- Keep it simple
-- Less serious, more fun and whimsical
+- Less serious - more fun and whimsical
 - Increase whitespace
 - Improve legibility
 - Achieve WCAG 2 [color](https://www.w3.org/TR/WCAG21/#use-of-color) and [contrast](https://www.w3.org/TR/WCAG21/#contrast-minimum) criterion
 - Implement support for dark mode

-Overall I'm pleased with the results, and I was able to address each of my objectives.
+Overall I'm pleased with the results.
 There are still plenty of opportunities for improvements that I'd like to address, both visual and technical.
 However, I felt good enough to ship what I had so far.
 There's something about this site that excites and inspires me to keep improving it, more so than previous launches.

-## Design Process
+## Design process
 My initial concepts started in [Sketch](https://www.sketch.com/), but as soon as I began to identify a direction that I was happy with, I shifted to designing in-browser.
 From there, I continued to experiment and iterate.

 I'm attracted to portfolio sites that incorporate illustration and thought adding my own would make my website feel more approachable.
 I found two drawings in my sketchbook that I thought would be good candidates and set about redrawing them in Illustrator.